Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Data Pre-Processing

-We noticed that some of the backchannels/fillers can be subsequences of other words (e.g., \textit{`um'} is a subsequence of `\textit{maxim\textbf{um}}'), which affects the tokenization of the data when we add the backchannels/fillers in the vocabulary as special tokens.
-Another case is that some of the backchannels/fillers can be ambiguous, for example, \textit{`well'} and \textit{`right'} in English can have substantial meaning as well as serve as feedback with either positive or negative emotion to the previous utterance.
-The same case holds for the Japanese word \begin{CJK}{UTF8}{min} \textit{`ちょっと'}\end{CJK} (chotto), which can either mean `a little' or as a backchannels/fillers, indicate, e.g., hesitation.
-Our solution is to add a special token to the backchannels/fillers so that the tokenizer will not mistake them.
-This practice is based on our observation in the data that for the backchannels/fillers which are ambiguous, the use of these words as backchannels/fillers usually occur as the first word in the utterance, followed by a comma as a filler (e.g., `\textit{well\textbf{,}}' or co-occur with other backchannels/fillers (e.g., \textit{Okay, right}).
+We noticed that some of the backchannels/fillers can be subsequences of other words (e.g., \textit{um} is a subsequence in `maxim\textit{um}'), which affects the tokenization of the data when we add backchannels/fillers to the vocabulary as special tokens.
+In addition, some backchannels/fillers can be ambiguous, for example, \textit{`well'} and \textit{`right'} in English can have substantial meaning, but also serve as feedback, expressing either a positive or negative attitude towards the previous utterance.
+The same applies to the Japanese word \mbox{\begin{CJK}{UTF8}{min}`ちょっと'\end{CJK}} (‘chotto’), which can mean ‘a little’ or be used as a backchannel/filler to indicate hesitation, for example.
+Our solution to this problem is to add a special token to backchannels/fillers so that the tokenizer will not mistake them.
+This practice is based on our observation in the data that for the backchannels/fillers which are ambiguous, the use of these words as backchannels/fillers usually occur as the first word in the utterance, followed by a comma as a filler (e.g., `\textit{well\textbf{,}}' or co-occur with other backchannels/fillers (e.g., \textit{okay, right}).